An observational determination of the evolving extragalactic background light from the multiwavelength HST/CANDELS survey in the Fermi and CTA era: Data

-In this work, we use the CANDELS photometric catalogs and redshifts, which together with the associated SED templates by Rainbow, allow us to reproduce the 0.1-1000~$\mu$m SED of every galaxy in our EBL sample. \autoref{fig:seds} shows an example of a galaxy SED from GOODS-S with detection in all bands.
+In this work, we use the CANDELS photometric catalogs and redshifts, which together with the associated SED templates by Rainbow, allow us to reproduce the 0.1-1000~$\mu$m SED of every galaxy in our EBL sample.
+Failed fits and outliers are removed from the working sample by 3$\sigma$ clipping applied to different bands along the galaxy-SEDs distribution. \autoref{fig:seds} shows an example of a galaxy SED from GOODS-S with detection in all bands.
 This figure also includes the corresponding UV-to-optical SED template as well as the three dust emission models.